+Question Description

-Question Description BMI BMI is calculated by dividing the weight of the applicant by the square of the height of the applicant Underweight - less than 18,5 Normal - 18,5 to 25 Overweight - 25 to 30 Obese - 30 to 40 Very obese - more than 40 D 1 Pulse Pulse rate and rhythm must be noted Gynecologica 1 and rectal examination The gynecological examination and the rectal examination may be performed by the applicant's gynecologist, urologist or general practitioner.
-Should this be the case, it should be remarked as such on the examination form.
+BMI is calculated by dividing the weight of the applicant by the square of the height of the applicant

+Underweight - less than 18,5

+ВМІ • Normal - 18,5 to 25

+Overweight - 25 to 30

+• Obese - 30 to 40

+Very obese - more than 40

+Pulse Pulse rate and rhythm must be noted.

+Gynecological The gynecological examination and the rectal examination may be performed by the applicant's gynecologist, urologist or general practitioner.

+and rectal examination Should this be the case, it should be remarked as such on the examination form.

 The applicant should be made aware of the importance of these examinations.

-General It is essential not to rush the examination and to engage the applicant in discussions to enable the examiner to evaluate the applicant psychologically.
-The medical examiner should inspire confidence in the applicant, create a trusting and friendly environment and should get to know the applicant well to enable him/her to identify possible problems or changes in behavior during future examinations.
-Findings and referral If applicant has been referred for further evaluation, the name of the person as well as the reasons for the referral should be provided.
-Visual acuity Distance and near vision for each eye separately as well as for binocular vision must be determined.
-Criteria for intermediate vision has not yet been determined, but may be required in future
+It is essential not to rush the examination and to engage the applicant in discussions to enable the examiner to evaluate the applicant psychologically.

+General The medical examiner should inspire confidence in the applicant, create a trusting and friendly environment and should get to know the applicant well to enable him/her to identify possible problems or changes in behavior during future examinations.